TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 will show that image.

-Nearly none of these are required, but for example you can not have a TYPO3 extension recognized by TYPO3 without the :file:`ext_emconf.php` file etc. You can read more details like that in the table below.
+Nearly none of these are required, but for example you can not have a TYPO3 extension recognized by TYPO3 without the :file:`ext_emconf.php` file, etc. You can read more details like that in the table below.

 In general, do not introduce your own files in the root directory of